For God so loved the world… (John 3:16)

 This is where consequence enters the picture.
 Consequence—both rewards and punishment—must be part of unconditional love.
 Truly loving his children, a prudent father allows them to experience the consequences of their behavior and choices by way of the “if’s” and “then’s” of life.
 If they behave, obey, and choose wisely, then he rewards them.
 But if they misbehave, disobey, and make poor decisions, then he lovingly disciplines either through punishment or withholding rewards.

 This concept may seem blunt and harsh, yet God interacts with us the same way.
 When we obey Him, He blesses; when we disobey, He disciplines.

 Oh, we revel in God’s unconditional love; yet we often overlook His unchanging holiness.
 We often overlook the fact that His love is unconditional because of who He is.
-Yes, He is, and will always be, love—in Him there is “no variableness, neither shadow of turning” (James 1:17, KJV).
-Yet, He is also, and will always be, holy—“I am the Lord, I do not change” (Malachi 3:6, NKJV).
+Yes, He is, and will always be, love—in Him there is “no variableness, neither shadow of turning” (James 1:17).
+Yet, He is also, and will always be, holy—“I am the Lord, I do not change” (Malachi 3:6).
 He is “the same yesterday, today, and forever” (Hebrews 13:8).
 His standard for holiness and righteousness is not compromised by His love nor does it mellow or evolve based on our fondness for sin or the ever devolving cultural norms.
 No, His character and standard remain constant.

 Only by accepting Jesus’ finished work of salvation and the regeneration of the Holy Spirit’s rebirth and renewing sanctification (Titus 3:5), can we meet God’s holy standard.
 This happens, not because of who we are or what we do, but because of Whose we are.
 As Christians, we are “hidden in Christ” (Colossians 3:3) because He clothes us with His garments of salvation and covers us with His robe of righteousness (Isaiah 61:10).